Ph-IRES/pub_club/sci_writing.md

     Be Concise: Use clear and direct language.
 Avoid unnecessary words or complex sentences.
     Define Terms: Clearly define any technical terms or jargon.

-   - **Example of Mistake**: The phenomenon that we observed was, in many respects, not dissimilar to the outcomes that were previously documented in the literature on this subject.
+   - **Example of Poor Clarity**: The phenomenon that we observed was, in many respects, not dissimilar to the outcomes that were previously documented in the literature on this subject.

-   - **Improved**: The phenomenon we observed was similar to previously documented outcomes.
+   - **Revision**: The phenomenon we observed was similar to previously documented outcomes.

+   - **Example of Jargon**: The chromatographic elucidation was efficacious in the delineation of the compound's molecular constituency.

+   - **Revision**: The chromatography effectively identified the compound's molecular components.

+   - **Example of Common Grammatical Errors**: Misusing "their" instead of "there", or "affect" instead of "effect", or "which" instead of "that".

+   - **Revision**: Careful proofreading to correct such mistakes.

-3. Accuracy:
+2. Accuracy:

     Be Precise: Use accurate and specific language to describe your findings.
     Check Facts: Ensure all information, data, and citations are correct.

+   - **Example of Mistake**: Using ideas or data from other works without appropriate citation.

+   - **Revision**: Providing full and proper citations for every source used.

 4. Objectivity: